andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 2. Have the directory path for the following:
 - Code Sample binaries located in `~/inference_engine_cpp_samples_build/intel64/Release`
 - Demo Application binaries located in `~/inference_engine_demos_build/intel64/Release`
 - Media: Video or image.
-See <a href="download-media">Download Media</a>.
+See <a href="#download-media">Download Media</a>.
 - Model: Neural Network topology converted with the Model Optimizer to the IR format (.bin and .xml files).
-See <a href="download-models">Download Models</a> for more information.
+See <a href="#download-models">Download Models</a> for more information.

 ## <a name="syntax-examples"></a> Typical Code Sample and Demo Application Syntax Examples